 Panels (c) and (d) present the corresponding specific heat $C(T)$, which develops two continuous maxima at $T_{p_{1}}$ and $T_{p_{2}}$.
 The logarithmic insets make the locations of these maxima particularly visible.
 The first maximum marks the crossover between the ordered FI region and the partially frustrated $\mathrm{FR}_{1}$ configurations, while the second reflects the competition between $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$.
 We can observe that the peak at $T_{p_{1}}$ is higher and sharper than the second peak at $T_{p_{2}}$.
-This behavior is consistent with the pseudo-critical features reported in the literature\citep{sergio18,Rojas2019,katarina,verissimo}.
+This behavior is consistent with the pseudocritical features reported in the literature\citep{sergio18,Rojas2019,katarina,verissimo}.

-The clear separation between these double thermal anomalies shows that the model supports two well defined pseudo-critical temperature scales, each associated with a distinct degeneracy change in the ground-state structure.
+The clear separation between these double thermal anomalies shows that the model supports two well defined pseudocritical temperature scales, each associated with a distinct degeneracy change in the ground-state structure.